 3. Augustine launched the theory of divine grace.

 Augustine is the first to develop a synthetic theory of divine grace in the context of his efforts to combat Pelagianism.
 The Pelagianism of Augustine’s day denied original sin but also the immortality and integrity of Adam, in other words, the whole supernatural world.

-Augustine’s first principle is to also affirm the complete sovereignty of God over the will.
-All virtuous acts, without exception, require divine intervention in the form of an efficient providence which indeed, prepares in advance every good act of the will.
+Augustine’s first principle is to affirm God’s sovereignty over the will.
+All virtuous acts, without exception, require divine intervention in the form of an efficient providence that prepares every good show of the deed in advance.

 - Therefore, he was a bishop, philosopher, theologian, and doctor of the Church.
-In addition, in his writings, he uses logical arguments trying to prove the veracity of the Christian religion.
+He also uses logical arguments to prove the Christian religion’s integrity in his writings.

-St Augustine was a wise man and a philosopher, and he considered sexuality immoral, both because of the emotions that accompany it and because the love of the divine was supposed to be superior to erotic love.
+St Augustine was a wise man and philosopher, and he considered sexuality immoral because of the emotions accompanying it and because divine love was supposed to be superior to erotic love.
 Augustine also states that people’s freedom remains intact.
 Augustine never renounces the principle of freedom of will, so his system attempts to achieve a synthesis between the affirmation of freedom and divine grace.

 If you enjoyed reading our article, play the following Quiz to test your biblical knowledge about Saint Augustine.
 May God bless you!

 Quizlet about Augustine and The Other Saints of God

 [table id=72 /]

 - Arendt, H. (1996).
 Love and Saint Augustine.
 University of Chicago Press.